Digital Regulation Platform

 Targeted advertising

 This creates growing issues for privacy and data protection.
 Targeted advertising uses internet tracking and profiling based on the person’s expected interests.
 The use of all these methods has incapacitated users from giving meaningful consent because everything is automated.
-Intensive data processing using AI may exacerbate other rights violations when personal data is used to target individuals, such as in the context of insurance or employment applications, or when algorithms threaten both the right to privacy and the freedom of expression.[1]
+Intensive data processing using AI may exacerbate other rights violations when personal data is used to target individuals, such as in the context of insurance or employment applications, or when algorithms threaten both the right to privacy and the freedom of expression.
 For instance, social media algorithms decide the content of a user’s newsfeed and influence the number of people who see and share information.
-Search engine algorithms index content and determine what appears at the top of search results raising concerns about diversity of views.
+Search engine algorithms index content and determine what appears at the top of search results, raising concerns about diversity of views.

 Price discrimination

-AI supports digital businesses in presenting consumers with individualised prices, and offering to each consumer an approximation of the highest price point that consumer may be able or willing to pay.
+AI supports digital businesses in presenting consumers with individualised prices and offering each consumer an approximation of the highest price point that the consumer may be able or willing to pay.
 Certain markets, such as credit or insurance, operate on cost structures based on risk profiles correlated with features distinctive to individual consumers, suggesting that it may be reasonable to offer different prices (e.g., interest rates) to different consumers.
-Should regulators allow price discrimination in other cases, too, based on the ability of different consumers to pay?[31]
+Should regulators allow price discrimination in other cases, too, based on the ability of different consumers to pay?[32]

 Deep Dive on Transformative Technologies’ Regulation: Regulating AI

 In the past two years, numerous countries have begun to establish robust governance frameworks for AI.
-The European Union has been a frontrunner in this area with its draft AI Act, and countries such as the United States, Canada, China, and the United Kingdom have followed suit.
-This trend stems from the adoption of risk-based approaches to AI regulation, where authorities aim to manage AI applications based on their potential risks to societal and human well-being.
+The European Union has been a frontrunner in this area with its AI Act, and countries such as the United States, Canada, China, and the United Kingdom have followed suit.
+This trend stems from adopting risk-based approaches to AI regulation, where authorities aim to manage AI applications based on their potential risks to societal and human well-being.
 The Stanford AI Index has revealed that there has been a significant increase in the number of bills containing the term “artificial intelligence” that have been passed into law.
 In 2016, only one such bill was passed, but this number has grown to 37 by 2022.
-Moreover, a comprehensive analysis of parliamentary records on AI in 81 countries indicates that mentions of AI in global legislative proceedings have increased nearly 6.5 times since 2016.[2]
+Moreover, a comprehensive analysis of parliamentary records on AI in 81 countries indicates that mentions of AI in global legislative proceedings have increased nearly 6.5 times since 2016.[33]

 Spotlight on Generative AI systems

 We are currently experiencing an unprecedented era of progress in generative AI, which refers to machine learning algorithms that can create new content like audio, code, images, text, simulations, and videos.
-These algorithms have recently gained attention for their ability to power chatbots such as ChatGPT, Bard, and Copilot, which use large laguage models (LLMs) to perform various functions, including research gathering, legal case file compilation, repetitive clerical task automation, and online search.
-The technology has the potential to dramatically increase efficiency and productivity by simplifying specific processes and decisions, such as streamlining physician medical note processing[3] or helping educators teach critical thinking skills.[4]
+These algorithms have recently gained attention for their ability to power chatbots such as ChatGPT, Bard, and Copilot, which use large language models (LLMs) to perform various functions, including research gathering, legal case file compilation, repetitive clerical task automation, and online search.
+The technology has the potential to dramatically increase efficiency and productivity by simplifying specific processes and decisions, such as streamlining physician medical note processing or helping educators teach critical thinking skills.[34]

-Natural language generation is a popular application of generative AI, with ChatGPT (Generative Pre-trained Transformer) garnering a lot of attention lately.
+Natural language generation is a popular application of generative AI, with ChatGPT (Generative Pre-trained Transformer), garnering a lot of attention lately.
 The hype surrounding text-based generative AI often revolves around a model called GPT, short for Generative Pre-trained Transformer.
-Pre-training a language model and fine-tuning it on a specific dataset is not a new concept, as it has been utilized in other models for decades.
+Pre-training a language model and fine-tuning it on a specific dataset is not a new concept, as it has been utilised in other models for decades.
 However, GPT is notable for its use of transformer architecture on a large scale, which allows it to generate human-like texts.
 This has made GPT a popular choice in natural language processing.
 For instance, ChatGPT is a chatbot that leverages advanced NLP and reinforcement learning to participate in realistic discussions with people.
 ChatGPT can generate articles, tales, poetry, and even computer code.
 It can also respond to questions, engage in discussions, and, in certain instances, provide extensive replies to extremely precise questions and inquiries.
 ChatGPT was released in November 2022 and acquired over one million users within a week.

 However, the ongoing advancements and applications of generative AI have sparked important questions regarding its impact on the job market, its use of training data that can be protected by privacy and copyright rules, and the necessary government regulations.

-European Union (EU): The draft AI Act
+European Union (EU): The AI Act

 Other countries, such as the United Kingdom, Canada, the United States and China, have developed distinct frameworks for regulating and governing AI.